eser/stack/di/README.md

 As it fosters loose coupling, its use enhances the testability and maintainability of the codebase.

-## Dependency Injection Container
+### Dependency Injection Container (DIC)

 A dependency injection container is a software component responsible for the instantiation and distribution of services or objects in your code.
 It simplifies the management of dependencies by serving as a central registry for all services.

+## 🤔 What cool/di does?

+`cool/di` helps you handle these dependencies properly.
+It provides a simple and efficient dependency injection container that is designed to manage your application's services in a maintainable and scalable way, improving the overall codebase structure.

-## Usage
+## 🛠 Usage

-With cool/di, you may register and retrieve services.
+Below you'll find a list of features provided by `cool/di` along with brief descriptions and usage examples.

 ### Registering services